SeaQL/sea-streamer/examples/README.md

 + `processor`: A basic stream processor
 + `resumable`: A resumable stream processor that continues from where it left off
 + `buffered`: An advanced stream processor with internal buffering and batch processing
++ `blocking`: An advanced stream processor for handling blocking / CPU-bound tasks

 ## Running the basic processor example